broeneatsdinner/fifa-worldcup-JSON/README.md

 ## Usage

-To use the data in your app, you can use this link
+To use the data in your app, you can use this link:

 `
 https://raw.githubusercontent.com/broeneatsdinner/fifa-worldcup-JSON/master/data/world-cup-2018.json